You’re Exhausted Because You Were Never Meant to Live Like This

 What We’ve Lost

-What’s missing in all this noise is something so simple it feels almost impossible to name: stillness.
-The kind of stillness that comes from lying in a field and watching clouds drift by, or sitting by a fire and letting your mind wander.
+In the middle of all this chaos, there’s something missing, something so simple, so fundamental, it almost feels strange to name it: stillness.
+The kind of stillness that comes from lying in a field and watching the clouds roll by, or sitting by a fire and letting your mind wander.
 The kind of stillness that isn’t punctuated by the need to be productive or entertained.
+But stillness is hard to come by these days.
+It’s like we have lost how to be alone with ourselves, and in losing that, we have lost something essential.

 What We Were Meant For